Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator: Is ENSO Damped or Self-sustained?

-We conducted an additional experiment (Self-sustained~3) using the equation system and model parameters corresponding to the self-sustained case from Table~1 of \cite{Weeks25}, but with white noise forcing instead of red noise forcing, as the original study does not specify the form of the red noise forcing.
-In \cite{Weeks25}, the authors argued that stable (damped) and slightly unstable (thus, self-sustained) systems are difficult to distinguish based on Niño index time series, histograms, or power spectra, and thus one cannot definitively rule out the possibility that ENSO operates in an self-sustained regime.
-Our goal is to evaluate whether kurtosis can serve as a more sensitive metric for distinguishing between the two regimes.
-Figure~\ref{fig:unstable2}(a) shows the distribution of kurtosis values computed from 1,000 time series, each representing the final 50 years of a 150-year RO simulation using the self-sustained configuration.
-The mean and median kurtosis are 2.2—substantially lower than the observed range of 2.8–4.8 for the Niño 3 index (shown) and 2.8–3.4 for the Niño 3.4 index (not shown), based on a 50-year moving average (advanced in 5-year increments) from 1870 to 2020.
-This result reinforces our earlier finding that self-sustained systems tend to produce unrealistically low kurtosis values.
+To further confirm the low-kurtosis behavior of the self-sustained system, we conducted additional experiments for Self-sustained Case 2, generating 1,000 time series using different realizations of stochastic forcing.
+Figure~\ref{fig:unstable2}(a) shows the distribution of kurtosis values calculated from the final 50 years of each 150-year RO simulation under this self-sustained configuration.
+The resulting mean and median kurtosis values are both 2.2—substantially lower than the observed range of 2.8–4.8 for the Niño 3 index (shown) and 2.8–3.4 for the Niño 3.4 index (not shown), based on 50-year moving windows (advanced in 5-year increments) over the period 1870–2020.
+These results reinforce our earlier conclusion that self-sustained systems tend to produce unrealistically low kurtosis values.

-To assess whether this behavior generalizes beyond the specific configuration of \citet{Weeks25}, we performed another additional experiment involving a parameter sweep under the self-sustained regime (Self-sustained~4; see Table~\ref{tab:unstable_parameter_sweeps}).
+To assess whether this behavior generalizes beyond the specific configuration of \citet{Weeks25}, we performed another additional experiment involving a parameter sweep under the self-sustained regime (Self-sustained~3; see Table~\ref{tab:unstable_parameter_sweeps}).
 The kurtosis distribution, based on 600 time series—each representing the final 50 years of a 150-year simulation for each parameter combination—is shown in Figure~\ref{fig:unstable2}(b), yielding even lower mean and median kurtosis values of 1.9.
 This further supports the conclusion that self-sustained RO configurations would fail to reproduce the higher-order statistical properties observed in ENSO records.
 In stark contrast to the self-sustained cases, the damped regime—exemplified by the optimal case detailed in Table~\ref{tab:parameter_sweep} and discussed in Section~\ref{sec:parameter_sweep}—exhibits a higher kurtosis distribution, with a mean of 5.0 and a median of 4.7 (Figure~\ref{fig:best_statistics}(c)), which is closer to the observational ranges.
-These findings suggest that ENSO in nature is more consistent with a damped system.